skyels1/TypeLearner/README.md

 ## Features

+3 selections for difficulty
+- easy (pengrams with no punctuation and no capitals)
+- medium (long sentences with not puntuation or capitals)
-the current stage of this project is just a single sentence and has words per minute calculator (WPM) and accuracy percentage
+- hard (sentences with capitals and punctuation) and has words per minute calculator (WPM) and accuracy percentage

 ### Screenshot